hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 Let's call the protected endpoint using the `JWT` that we have stored in the `localstore` in our frontend.
 Update the `main.py` file to add a 3 new buttons to the route `/token` route to test the funcionality:

 NOTE: I'm going to use javascript's `fetch` to make the request simpler.
-Add this lines inside the HTMLResponse of the `/token` route.
+Add this lines inside the HTMLResponse of the `/token` route in the `main.py` file:

 ``` python
 <button onClick='fetch("http://127.0.0.1:7000/api/").then(